iStock-1415759172 edited

 Northern Ireland

-In Northern Ireland you can make a claim for DLA for a child under 16 years old who has difficulty walking or needs more looking after than a child of the same age who doesn’t have a disability.
+In Northern Ireland, you can make a claim for Disability Living Allowance (DLA) for a child under 16 years old who has difficulty walking or needs more looking after than a child of the same age who doesn’t have a disability.

 New claims can only be made on behalf of children under 16 years old.
 You can make a claim as a parent, step-parent, guardian, grandparent, foster-parent or older sibling.